KohaILS/koha-manual-zh-cn/source/patrons.rst

    -  Manage additional fields for baskets or subscriptions (manage\_additional
       \_fields)

-      -  This gives access to the :ref:`additional fields section <additional- fields-label>`
+      -  This gives access to the
+         :ref:`additional fields section <additional-fields-label>`

       -  **Important**